Slawomir8Mazur/NFT_bridge/README.md

 4. UI
 * not started, I'm focusing on working backend
 * users can still work through it through CLI tools or MyEtherWallet

+# Examples

+#### Migrating ERC721 token to Tezos

+1. Call `Approve` endpoint in ERC721 contract with parameters `_address`- address of bridge developed here, latest is `0xFE37dd9D3528737f55D1bd8137F4ca67CDcf61fA`, `_tokenId`-id of token you want to migrate, it should be int value
+2. Call `Order_migration` at `0xFE37dd9D3528737f55D1bd8137F4ca67CDcf61fA` with `nft_contract`- address of you contract, I use `0x5036bf1c86b03dc74bcf490ea5fbad4426069069`, `token_id`-id of your token, `target_account`- hex of tezos account, can be `0xa04f8cb4209134f3655c38b889d4bd4f98ba20cb3c4c7f85f74dc16c805633c4`
+3. The token will pop up in your tezos wallet now

 ## Sources